ameli/imate/docs/notes.rst

 - dynamic polymorphism to dispatch to linear operator derived classes.
 - Static template to support float, double, and long double data types.
 - Dynamic loading of CUDA libraries.
+- The basic algebra module seems to perform faster than OpenBlas.
+Not only that, for very large arrays, the dot product is more accurate than OpenBlas, since the reduction variable is cast to long double.